Crow Machine

 Previously I have presented on this topic at TED, Gadgetoff, and The Swedish Computer Science Institute.
 I also gave a 15-minute presentation on it as part of ITP’s thesis week.
 If that doesn’t grab you, Gizmodo did a nice little video review of it.

-Radio pieces were done on Newstalk 106-108fm in Dublin, Ireland, Ifyourejustjoiningus.com, KOMO 1000 in Seattle, and NPR.
+Radio pieces were done on Newstalk 106-108fm in Dublin, Ireland, Ifyourejustjoiningus.com, KOMO 1000 in Seattle, The CJ Radioshow, and NPR.

-Articles have been written in Oprah Magazine, The Seattle PI, BoingBoing.net, Spice Magazine, The New York Times once, and then again in their Top Ideas of 2008 (which was followed by a “correction“), Jeff Jarvis’ BuzzMachine, and Wired.
+Articles have been written in Oprah Magazine, The Seattle PI, BoingBoing.net, Spice Magazine, The New York Times once, and then again in their Top Ideas of 2008 , Jeff Jarvis’ BuzzMachine, and Wired.

 Next Steps…

-Also see Zach Eveland of Blacklabel Development for more mad genius – he’s responsible for the electronics that made this project work.
+Also see Zach Eveland of Blacklabel Development for more mad genius – he’s responsible for the electronics that made the original version of this project work.

 I wonder if crows may eventually begin finding coins that aren’t lost yet.